Apparent Places with an Ellipsoidal Geometry of Refraction in the Earth's Atmosphere: Geodetic Earth Coordinates

 where

-The six Fundamental Parameters are adorned with an overbar to set $\bar N$ and $\bar M$ apart from the distances $N$ and $M$ in (\ref{eq.Ndef}) and (\ref{eq.Mdef}).
+The six Fundamental Parameters are hatted with an overbar to set $\bar N$ and $\bar M$ apart from the distances $N$ and $M$ in (\ref{eq.Ndef}) and (\ref{eq.Mdef}).
 The two principal curvatures $\kappa_{1,2}(\phi)$ are the roots of the quadratic equation